 Things aren’t always as bad as they seem

-The Halifax have just announced a small drop in their house price index for June of 0.5% which on the face of it would suggest that the worst may not yet be over for property values despite promising rises in similar index’s over the past few months.
+Halifax has just announced a drop in their house price index for June of 0.5%.
+This suggests that the worst may not yet be over for property values, despite promising rises in similar indexes over the past few months.

-However there is a general feeling among the industry now that the bottom is out, and while prices are likely to remain fairly stable for at least the next year due to lack of mortgage products there is some good news out there for people looking to borrow.
+But there is a general feeling among the industry now; that the bottom is out, and while prices are likely to remain relatively stable for at least the next year due to a lack of mortgage products, there is some good news for people looking to borrow.

-The truth is that most lenders will accept four times main income as a guide or perhaps 3.5 times joint income however the difficulty is really for those with dependent children which has started to play a more significant role in lenders assessment of affordability and those people who have existing credit commitments which will continue to run after the mortgage completes.
+The truth is that most lenders would accept four or more times the primary income as a guide, or perhaps 3.5 times joint income.
+The difficulty is really for those with dependent children, which has started to play a more significant role in lenders’ assessment of affordability and those people who have existing credit commitments which will continue to run after the mortgage completes.

-If you are holding significant savings and have existing loans which have a short term to run it may be worth considering paying off loans before applying for a mortgage in order to assist your maximum loan and affordability calculation particularly if you also have children.
+If you have significant savings and existing loans, which have a short term to run, it may be worth considering paying off loans before applying for a mortgage.
+To assist your maximum loan and affordability calculation, particularly if you have children.

-If you are unsure how much a mortgage lender will consider lending you many now have useful calculators which will give you an indicator of their maximum loan available on their websites, but the results of these are often questionably simplistic.
+If you are unsure how much a mortgage lender will consider lending you, many now have calculators, which indicate the maximum loan, available on their websites, but the results of these are often questionably simplistic.